Dr. Holly Reed Wildlife Conservation Fund

 Researchers will employ up to 40 GPS ear tags on adult male and young male and female polar bears.
 The data collected will help scientists work to reduce human-bear conflicts and make informed decisions on future conservation action.

 The researchers long have worked with Polar Bears International (PBI).
 Point Defiance Zoo & Aquarium is an Arctic Ambassador Center and works closely with PBI to tell the story of polar bears and the mounting challenges they face in the wild.

 Check out the PBI Bear Tracker to see the movements of a number of female polar bears whose movements are regularly tracked.

 Protecting walrus habitat in Alaska

-Saving the red wolf through reproductive science
+Saving the red wolf through veterinary science

 Point Defiance Zoo & Aquarium is known worldwide as the zoo that brought the red wolf back from the brink of extinction.
 But the species, native to the Southeastern United States, remains critically endangered.
 A grant from the Dr. Holly Reed Fund is enabling studies to determine possible connections between diet and digestive disease among the wolves.
 The research, being conducted by Zoo Associate Veterinarian Dr. Kadie Anderson, is just one of many ways that donations help us advance animal care at the Zoo through research on health, behavior and reproduction.